stommazh/lvmk-react/README.md

  * App.tsx
  * */

 // 3.
-Wrap component in state provider function App() {
+Wrap component in state provider.
+All components inside this provider will have access to the state. function App() {
   return (
     <Provider initialState={{ user: null, theme: 'light', todos: [] }}>